ged-odoo/blockdom/doc/make_your_own_framework/part1.md

 The state has to live somewhere.
 It could be global (but then, we cannot create a new counter), or in a class, object or closure.

-It seems to me that the classical solution to this issue is a closure.
-So let's see what it looks like:
+It seems to me that a classical solution to this issue is a closure.
+So let's see what it could look like:

 ```js
 function Counter() {